Children aged 1 to 4 should have limited fats, spreads and oils.

 Limit mayonnaise, coleslaw and salad dressings as they also contain oil.

-Frozen foods such as chicken nuggets, burgers or chips can be high in fat and salt.
-They should be limited to once a week.
+Frozen foods such as pizza, chicken nuggets, burgers or chips can be high in fat and salt.
+If you do offer any of these, only give 1 of them once a week.

-Your child’s daily diet shouldn’t have food and drinks high in fat, sugar and salt.
+Your child should not have food and drinks high in fat, sugar and salt as part of their daily diet.

 These include: